Vanguard University AnnouncementDecember 31, 2018

-Vanguard EM Disaster Housing Inspectors are independent contractors who are deployed when a disaster (i.e. – fire, flood, hurricane, or tornado) has occurred and there has been a disaster declaration.
-All deployment time frames vary based on size and amount of damage of the declared disaster.
-No previous disaster housing inspection experience is required as Vanguard EM provides all necessary training.
+Vanguard EM Disaster Housing Inspectors are independent contractors who have the opportunity to be deployed when a disaster (i.e. – fire, flood, hurricane, or tornado) has occurred and there has been a disaster declaration.
+The length of disaster declarations vary based on size and the amount of damage caused by the event.

-Being a Disaster Housing Inspector can be both a rewarding and challenging experience, it is important to understand the role and expectations of a Disaster Housing Inspector to ensure this is the right opportunity for you!
+Being a Disaster Housing Inspector can be both a rewarding and challenging experience.
+Successful Disaster Housing Inspectors are able to perform a variety of tasks.
+To ensure this is the right opportunity for you, see some examples below!

-- You will verify ownership and occupancy of damaged homes
+- Can verify ownership and occupancy of damaged homes

-- You will record damages of the interior and exterior of damaged dwellings
+- Can record damages of the interior and exterior of damaged dwellings

-- You will specifically list all disaster related losses; and photograph damaged property
+- Can select viewed damages from a list of disaster related losses; and photograph damaged property

-- You will supply at your own expense needed items such as
+- Can supply at your own expense needed items such as

 - Tools (standard tape measure, rolling tape measure, clip board, notecards)